information technology services

 Number of Licenses: Site License.

-Installed Platforms: Windows, Linux (scorpio.bc.edu).
+Installed Platforms: Windows, Linux Cluster (pleiades.bc.edu), BC's Application Server (Citrix).

-On the Pleiades and Scorpio Linux Clusters:
+On the Linux Cluster:

 First load the sas module (module add sas).
 If you use SAS often, you may want to add sas to the module line in your .tcshrc.
 Then it will be done for you everytime you login.